-The GeForce GTX 770 has a 131 MHz higher core clock speed and 16 more Texture Mapping Units than the GTX 670.
-This results in the GeForce GTX 770 providing 31.4 GTexel/s better texturing performance.
+The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670, but the GTX 670 has 96 more Texture Mapping Units than the GeForce GTX 770.
+As a result, the GTX 670 exhibits a 71.1 GTexel/s better Texture Fill Rate than the GeForce GTX 770.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

-The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670 and the same number of Render Output Units.
-This results in the GeForce GTX 770 providing 4.2 GPixel/s better pixeling performance.
+The GeForce GTX 770 has a 131 MHz higher core clock speed than the GTX 670, but the GTX 670 has 32 more Render Output Units than the GeForce GTX 770.
+As a result, the GTX 670 exhibits a 25.1 GPixel/s better Pixel Fill Rate than the GeForce GTX 770.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GTX 770 was released less than a year after the GTX 670, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The GTX 670 has 1024 MB more video memory than the GeForce GTX 770, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GTX 670 also has superior memory performance overall.

 The GTX 670 has 160.2 GB/sec greater memory bandwidth than the GeForce GTX 770, which means that the memory performance of the GTX 670 is massively better than the GeForce GTX 770.